-Management has determined that there is no tax liability resulting from unrecognized tax benefits relating to uncertain income tax positions taken, or expected to be taken, on its informational tax returns as of June 30, 2015.
+Management has determined that there is no tax liability resulting from unrecognized tax benefits relating to uncertain income tax positions taken, or expected to be taken, on its informational tax returns as of June 30, 2016.
 No informational tax returns are currently under examination.
-The statute of limitations on the Organization's informational tax returns remains open for returns covering years ended on or after June 30, 2012.